“Do the job that’s your comparative advantage” might sound like obvious advice, but it turns out to be more complicated.

 It’s easiest to assess your comparative advantage when there are two people comparing the same two roles, who both know each other.

 So, we did a side-by-side comparison.
-We figured that Ben would be better at running 80,000 Hours than Matt, but had lower earning potential relative to him.
-So, that made it relatively clear: the ideal allocation was Ben as CEO and Matt earning to give.
-This was true even though Ben might have had a single-player advantage in earning to give.
+We figured that Benjamin would be better at running 80,000 Hours than Matt, but had lower earning potential relative to him.
+So, that made it relatively clear: the ideal allocation was Benjamin as CEO and Matt earning to give.
+This was true even though Benjamin might have had a single-player advantage in earning to give.
 (This, of course, wasn’t the only factor in our decisions — we also wanted jobs we enjoyed with good career capital — but comparative advantage was one factor.)

 We’ve seen other cases like this within 80,000 Hours.
 For instance, right now we need both researchers and coaches.
 These roles are complementary – the researchers help to attract people to coaching and also ensure our coaches have good advice; but written content alone is usually not enough to cause someone to change their career.
 So, within the team, we allocate people between research and coaching depending on their comparative advantage.